Staying Sexually Connected When You Have Crohn's Disease

 It’s normal for partners to feel some resentment if their loved one is sick and uninterested in sex.
 Even though it may be difficult, it’s important to share these feelings and work them out.
 Otherwise, anger and frustration can grow, and you’ll both feel unloved.

 If you’re not in the mood, talk about what’s holding you back.
 Try not to hide how you’re feeling physically or emotionally.
+Let your partner know how you really feel and listen carefully to your partner's response.
 Sharing what concerns you can actually bring you closer to your partner.

 Coping for Men